-Adults with disabilities, just like anyone else, can have rewarding sexual relationships.
-But in order to do so, they may need some additional support and information.
+People with disability can have rewarding sexual relationships.
+But to do so, they may need more support and information.

-Sexual health for adults with disabilities is a large topic in itself, but there are some basic principles that can provide an appropriate starting point:
+Sexual health for people with disability is a large topic in itself.
+There are some basic principles that can provide an appropriate starting point:

-Perhaps you could combine a trip to the shops with a bit of exercise, by choosing to walk to the train station or local store with your loved one.
+Consider combining a trip to the shops with a bit of exercise.
+By choosing to walk to the train station or local store with your loved one.

 Washing, ironing, cleaning or gardening may be the type of life skills your loved one can start to build around the house.

-Much like all of the other skills mentioned, the real benefit they will get from working on these skills is the confidence that they can learn new things.
+Much like other skills mentioned, the real benefit they will get from working on these skills is the confidence that they can learn new things.
 This confidence will be invaluable when they seek to approach other areas of development.